erichgess/FirstRabbitMQ/README.md

 FirstRabbitMQ
 =============

 A simple demonstration of RabbitMQ.
+This is based off RabbitMQ tutorials available at www.rabbitmq.com.

 This consists of two projects: